MikaSukie/Lucile/README.md

 - Only one active writer allowed
 - Writing revokes prior references
 - Stale references must be revalidated
+- A crumbled value becomes unusable after `dropall(...)`
+- When a crumbled value is unusable and its lifetime ends, the compiler emits cleanup/free for the owned value
+- Overwriting an owned pointer value also releases the prior contents before the new value is stored
+- `return`, `break`, `continue`, and normal scope exit must trigger cleanup for live owned crumbled values
 - Compiler tracks usage and enforces limits

 ### Required usage targets